Jugal-Prajapati-2505/Jugal-Prajapati/README.md

 ## I'm a Student, Developer, and Learner!!

-- 🌱 I’m currently learning Hacking.
+- 🌱 I’m currently learning MERNstack.
 - 👯 I’m happy to collaborate with other.

 ### Connect with me: